 Halitosis Treatment Plan

 Once halitosis has been confirmed and the severity determined, a treatment plan is formulated.
-Based on the tests above, whether there is any gum biofilm to be removed, as well as the difficulty in removing the biofilm, the number of treatment sessions is determined as well as the cost for a complete cure.
-The number of visits varies depending on the severity of the odor, the thickness of the biofilm, the tenaciousness of the biofilm and the gum component (if any) of treatment.
+Based on the tests above, whether there is any gum biofilm to be removed, as well as the difficulty in removing the biofilm, the number of treatment sessions is determined.
+The number of sessions varies depending on the severity of the odor, the thickness of the biofilm, the tenaciousness of the biofilm and the gum component (if any) of treatment.

 After Treatment: Maintenance & Prevention

-While removing the cause of bad breath over a series of visits at the National Breath Center™, Dr. Richard A. Miller personally instructs each patient on how they can prevent biofilm accumulation once the Total Cure is complete.
-No detail is overlooked – it is very important that each patient understands how they can maintain the Total Cure.
+While removing the cause of bad breath over a series of visits at the National Breath Center, our team will personally instruct each patient on how they can prevent biofilm accumulation once treatment is complete.
+No detail is overlooked – it is very important that each patient understands how they can maintain fresh breath.

-This entire Total Cure procedure fulfills the definition of a cure: To eliminate the problem itself, all related causes, and to prevent it from coming back.
+This entire Halitosis Elimination Program fulfills the definition of a cure: To eliminate the problem itself, all related causes, and to prevent it from coming back.